Voice-to-Text Accuracy in Clinical Encounters

 Core Challenges in Clinical Voice-to-Text

-Clinical encounters are not free-form text.
-They often follow standardized frameworks like SOAP, DAP, BIRP, or narrative notes.
-General-purpose speech engines do not adapt to these templates automatically. - Privacy and HIPAA Compliance
+- Structured Documentation Needs: Clinical encounters often follow standardized frameworks like SOAP, DAP, BIRP, or narrative notes.

 Emerging Solutions and Best Practices